 - Graduation rates do not include students who have died or become totally disabled.

 - Students who withdrew for personal or medical reasons are included in the original headcount.

-During the fall semester of 2010, 78 first-time, full-time, certificate or degree-seeking graduate students entered BGU.
-After 7 years (as of September 1, 2017) (44% or 34) of these students have graduated from our institution or completed their programs.
-Of those who did not graduate, five are still working to complete his or her degree and 38 withdrew for either financial, academic, or personal reasons.
+During the fall semester of 2013, 51 first-time, full-time, certificate or degree-seeking graduate students entered BGU.
+After 7 years (as of June 30, 2020) 41 (80%) of these students have graduated from our institution or completed their programs.
+Of those who did not graduate, 5 are still working to complete their degree and 5 withdrew for either financial, academic, or personal reasons.
 It should be noted that BGU temporarily ceased offering courses from November 2011 to June 2012, at which point many students withdrew, believing the school was going to close.
-Although BGU did not close, many of those students did not return.
-The ethnicity of those who graduated include Asian, Black, Hispanic, Pacific Islander, and White.
+Although BGU did not close, many of those students did not return because they had already transferred into other schools.
+The ethnicity of those who graduated include Asian, Black, Hispanic, and White.

 If you have any questions regarding this report, please contact: